wireapp/wire-server/docs/src/understand/sft.rst

 The goal however is to move to an `sframe`-based solution on top of MLS.

-All messages between clients are sent with the selected `E2EE` protocol and inherit the security properties accordingly, i.e. authenticity and end-to-end encryption.
+All messages between clients are sent with the selected `E2EE` (End to End Encryption)  protocol and inherit the security properties accordingly, i.e. authenticity and end-to-end encryption.

 Selective Forwarding TURN Server (SFT) ......................................